duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 ```

 And that's it!
 At this point you have a working Goodie instant answer.
+You can save your file at `zeroclickinfo-goodies/lib/DDG/Goodie/`.

 ## Recap
 The instant answer system works like this at the highest level: